rwbl/make-floodbarrier-model/README.md

      Next
      riverlevelABSNHN = riverlevelRELPNP + (riverlevelPNP * 100)

+_Note_: As mentioned, seeking for a proper JSON parse solution (probably with an additional library).

 ### MQTT
-A connection is made to a MQTT Broker (IP address hardcoded) running on a Raspberry Pi 4.
+A connection is made to a MQTT Broker (IP address hardcoded) running on a Raspberry Pi 4 (mosquitto broker).
-The B4R program publishes:
+The B4R program publishes messages:
 ```
 topic floodbarrier/riverlevelabsnhn ; payload NN cm
 topic floodbarrier/riverlevelrelpnp ; payload NN cm